 Issue #1 – The Spread of Disease

-Poor ventilation can lead to disease spreading.
-This is due to a lack of fresh air circulating in the room.
-Viruses can stay in a room longer if there’s no ventilation in place.
+Poor classroom ventilation can lead to disease spreading due to a lack of fresh air circulating in the room.
+Viruses can stay in a room longer if there is no ventilation in place.

 This is a particular issue in developing countries.
-A study conducted in South Africa in 2014 looked at these concerns in more detail.
-It examined air quality in schools in Cape Town.
+A study on air quality conducted across different schools in Cape Town, South Africa in 2014 looked at these concerns in more detail.
 That city has a tuberculosis issue (TB), with 0.4% of students testing positive for the disease.

 The study suggests that poor ventilation leads to the spread of TB in Cape Town schools.
 As such, it highlights how this issue leads to the spread of disease in schools.